Website & Digital Content Accessibility Review and Remediation Process

 Purpose:

-This article introduces what is digital accessibility and provides a step-by-step process for reviewing, documenting, and remediating accessibility issues across websites and digital content, including documents, media, and internal resources.
+This article introduces what digital accessibility is and provides a step-by-step process for reviewing, documenting, and remediating accessibility issues across websites and digital content, including documents, media, and internal resources.
 It includes required reports, templates, checklists, tools, training resources, and support links.

 The information and process below is created to support the following: